 - Retinal detachment (where the tissue lifts from the back of your eye).
-The patient may see what looks like a gray curtain moving across the field of vision.
+The patient may see what looks like a grey curtain moving across the field of vision.
 They might also see a lot of floaters or flashes of light.
 You should call your ophthalmologist immediately if this happens to your vision.

 - The IOL might move through the posterior capsule opening(if it is too big).

 Overall it is a very safe and effective treatment for restoring pre-operative vision in a patient with visual problems due to PCO.
 It offers immediate visual recovery from the next day onwards and patients are very happy with the outcome